keerthikaa27/factory-order-dashboard/frontend/README.md

 The UI is designed to be lightweight, responsive, and aligned with a calm beige & brown professional theme for ease of long operational use.

+I’ve created a demo account you can use to log in:
+Email: user@gmail.com
+Password: user
+You can also create additional users via the /auth/register endpoint in the backend API docs.
 ---

 ## Tech Stack